-Swiss chard is one of the most impressive vegetables out there, as it has an extremely high nutrient-density.
-The range of antioxidants in Swiss chard nutrition can be seen both in its deeply colored green leaves and also in the reds, purples, and yellows of its vibrant, multicolored stalks and veins.
-Swiss chard nutrition benefits include its many forms of polyphenol, betalain and carotenoid antioxidants which are powerful at fighting free radical damage, inflammation, and disease development.
+Swiss chard is one of the most impressive and nutrient-dense vegetables out there.
+The range of antioxidants in Swiss chard nutrition can be seen both in its deeply colored green leaves and also in the reds, purples and yellows of its vibrant, multicolored stalks and veins.

 Swiss Chard Nutrition Facts